 Alternately, use the scanner to apply a default label to all documents in a data repository without inspecting the file contents.
 Use the scanner in reporting mode only to discover sensitive information that you might not know you had.

-Cloud data storage: Use Microsoft Cloud App Security to apply your labels to documents in Box, SharePoint, and OneDrive.
+Cloud data storage: Use Microsoft Defender for Cloud Apps to apply your labels to documents in Box, SharePoint, and OneDrive.
 For a tutorial, see Automatically apply Azure Information Protection classification labels